pravega/pravega/documentation/src/docs/beginner_dev_guide.md

 ```

 # 5. What's next?
 This guide covered the creation of a application that writes and reads from Pravega.
 However, there is much more.
-We recommend continuing the journey by going through [Pravega-client-101](https://blog.pravega.io/2020/09/22/pravega-client-api-101/) and other samples present in the [Pravega Samples repo](https://github.com/pravega/pravega-samples).
+We recommend continuing the journey by going through [Client and Stream Semantics](clients-and-streams) and other samples present in the [Pravega Samples repo](https://github.com/pravega/pravega-samples).